 Academic: usually an MA, with a good mark (e.g. at least 60%) on the dissertation

-We expect students who are non-native speakers of English, and who do not have an MA from an English-medium University, to have an IELTS score of at least 6.5 overall (with at least a 6.0 in each of Reading and Writing) or an internet-based TOEFL score of at least 93.
+We expect students who are non-native speakers of English, and who do not have an MA from an English-medium University, to have an IELTS score of at least 6.5 overall with at least 6.5 in the reading and writing elements and 6.0 in the listening and speaking elements. or an internet-based TOEFL score of at least 93.
 Certificates need to be valid on the date you start your PhD programme.
 This may mean that even though your certificate is valid at the time you apply, you may need to take the test again before you take up your place.
 IELTS and TOEFL certificates are only valid for two years.

 Enquiries: Marjorie Wood

 Deadline for applications: You should aim to have your complete application with us no later than 31st July for an October start and 31st October for a January start.